 - In The End, a landed alien spaceship passes for being All Part of the Show due to being parked right outside one of these.

 - Roomies! managed to wander into "a transforming robot convention" during a Road Trip storyline.
-BotCon is finally mentioned by name in Shortpacked!, which is far more bold-faced about its nerdiness and consistently has both related plotlines and real-life comicified tails of convention mayhem from David Willis each year like clockwork.
+BotCon is finally mentioned by name in Shortpacked!, which is far more bold-faced about its nerdiness and consistently has both related plotlines and real-life tales of convention mayhem from David Willis each year like clockwork.

 - A storyline in Kevin & Kell is set at a Star Trek convention.
 Once Rudy's webcomic about "humans" becomes popular we get the opposite of a furry convention.

-- Chester A. Bum and 90s Kid attend Youmacon once, where Chester discusses yaoi with a Chester cosplayer, 90s Kid has a 'Dude-off' with a 90s Kid cosplayer, and they interact with other con-goers.
+- Chester A. Bum and 90s Kid attended Youmacon once, where Chester discusses yaoi with a Chester cosplayer, 90s Kid has a 'Dude-off' with a 90s Kid cosplayer, and they interact with other con-goers.

 - In a later video, Chester and Lester A. Bum gather con-goers at Daisho Con 2010 to re-enact Harry Potter and the Deathly Hallows Part One.

-- The Atop The Fourth Wall live shows are done from conventions.
+- The Atop the Fourth Wall live shows are done from conventions.

 - The Guild season five takes place entirely at the fictitious MegaGame-O-RamaCon.
 Codex playtests a future upgrade of The Game at its booth and unwittingly drives the creator to sell it with her complaints; Vork and Bladezz set up a booth for fans to get custom videos of Bladezz's internet-meme persona; Zaboo sets up a system that allows him to visit unlimited panels; Tink uses her cosplaying skills to evade her family; Clara tries to gain acceptance at a steampunk booth.
 Celebrity cameos and hijinks ensue.

-- In an American Dad episode, the Villain of the Week is hiding in a convention, and the only way to get to him is using Steve's proficiency in elven language.
+- In an American Dad! episode, the Villain of the Week is hiding in a convention, and the only way to get to him is using Steve's proficiency in elven language.